mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 ### Session Command History

-The _readwritesplit_ session command history is now enabled mby default but it is limited to a total of 50 distict session commands.
+The _readwritesplit_ session command history is now enabled by default but it is limited to a total of 50 distict session commands.
 This default allows most sessions to leverage the newly improved reconnection mechanism without having to explicitly enable the history.
 When the limit of 50 commands is exceeded, the